On the real differential of a slice regular function: Introduction

 The structure of the present work is the following.

 In Section 2 we state the main preliminary results needed for the reader to understand the theory.
-At the end of this section are showed new results regarding the sets on which a slice regular function can be constant.
-For the non-original material, we mention, as general references for this part, the two books \cite{colsabstru,genstostru} and the paper \cite{ghiloniperotti}.
+In this section new results regarding the sets on which a slice regular function can be constant are showed.
+For the non-original material, we mention as general references for this part, the two books \cite{colsabstru,genstostru} and the paper \cite{ghiloniperotti}.
+At the end we introduce the concept of slice differential of a slice function.